 Olives

 The fruit is edible, and it is used to make olive oil.
 The tree is cultivated in all the countries of the Mediterranean, as well as in Australia, New Zealand, North and South America, and South Africa.
-Olives are an important food and oil source for people in the Mediterranean region.
-The olive tree is also a symbol of peace and prosperity.

-π Peaches
+🍑 Peaches

 The peach is a deciduous tree first domesticated and cultivated in Northwest China.
 It produces edible, juicy fruits of various types, commonly called peaches and nectarines (the glossy-skinned, non-fuzzy varieties).